Clinical Psychology | Developmental Neuroscience

 mood and brain function during development?

 I study these questions using 16sr RNA microbial sequencing to identify "who is there" and shotgun metagenomics to identify "what they are doing."
-I work in close collaboration and under the advisement of microbiologist, Dr. Thomas Sharpton.

 How do social and cultural environments influence the development of mental health and health risk behaviors,

 How can these psychosocial environments alter the trajectory of developing neurobiology, including brain, neuroendocrine, and microbiome function -- for better or for worse?

 I study these questions by studying children with a history of foster care or child welfare involvement.
 More recently, I have extended these questions to see how a range of early and chronic childhood adversity, including poor economic and social environments can influence the trajectory of behavioral and neurobiological development.